 Catholic families registered in a parish other than Sacred Heart of Jesus may receive the reduced out-of-parish rate with a letter from their pastor confirming their active participation in their parish.
 Catholic families living outside Winchester, Frederick or Clarke counties (parish boundaries) may register in the parish.
-Families must show support for Sacred Heart of Jesus parish through the use of the envelope system or direct debit, or their tuition will revert to Out of Parish or Non-Catholic status.
+Families must show support for Sacred Heart of Jesus parish through the use of the envelope system each week during the collection at Mass, or their tuition will revert to Out of Parish or Non-Catholic status.